qamatters/Playwright/README.md

 ## :dart: About

-A simple mock testing project based on Selenium and REST Assured in Java
+A simple mock testing project based on Playwright and TestNG in Java

 ## :rocket: Technologies